Badan-Intelektual-Berbasis-Data/.github/profile/README.md

 <br>

 ## ✨ Fun Fact
-- 🤡  A circle that fool people that want to upgrade and share idea's to others
+- 🤡  A circle that fool people work together, that want to upgrade their skill and then share idea's to others

 <br>